Kanawha-Valley-Homebrew-Club/kvhomebrew.club/src/pages/coal-country-wv-2026.md

 	Sat March 28th 1:30-3:00 PM
 	Black Sheep/Bad Shepherd Brewing Co

-⦁	BJCP Sanctioned Competition - WV Brewers - **Porters, Stouts, Specialty Porters/Stouts** - 2021 Style Guidelines.
+⦁	BJCP Sanctioned Competition - **Porters, Stouts, Specialty Porters/Stouts** - 2021 Style Guidelines.

 ⦁	2 minimum 12oz unlabeled/unmarked glass bottles per entry with plain caps.
 Submit beer the day of the event.
 We will have a check-in station setup at the address listed.